chemerisuk/better-emmet-plugin/README.md

 Several recommendations from the [emmet docs](http://docs.emmet.io/):

 > Abbreviations are not a template language, they don’t have to be “readable”, they have to be “quickly expandable and removable”.
+>
+> You don’t really need to write complex abbreviations.
+Stop thinking that “typing” is the slowest process in web-development.
+You’ll quickly find out that constructing a single complex abbreviation is much slower and error-prone than constructing and typing a few short ones.

 ## Browser support
 #### Desktop